redis/hiredis/README.md

 contained in arrays and nested arrays, so there is no need for the user to free the sub replies (it is actually harmful and will corrupt the memory).

+**Important:** the current version of hiredis (0.10.0) free's replies when the asynchronous API is used.
+This means you should not call `freeReplyObject` when you use this API.
+The reply is cleaned up by hiredis _after_ the callback returns.
+This behavior will probably change in future releases, so make sure to keep an eye on the changelog when upgrading (see issue #39).

 ### Cleaning up

 To disconnect and free the context the following function can be used: